Mitsunee/picoapi/README.md

 npm install picoapi
 ```

+## Experimental Feature Notice

+- Currently API Methods accept a `RequestInit` (either native or from node-fetch) as second argument.
+This will change in a future version and also affect what errors get passed to the error hook.
+- Hooks are currently still experimental and the API will very likely change in a future version

 ## Usage

 Import `createApi` to create your api proxy and use methods to access api routes: